 Coming out can help set others’ minds at rest.
-My parents were, of course, concerned, but it was my responsibility to show them they had nothing to worry about.
+My parents were, of course, concerned, but all I had to do was live my life and show them they had nothing to worry about.
 Now my sexuality is the thing I wanted it to be all along, just another part of my life.
 I was lucky.
 Not everyone is.

 Did I need to come out to finally be at peace with myself?
 I think so.
 Coming out is difficult for many reasons; the fear of people’s reactions; the conflict with religious beliefs; the knowledge that there is still a huge amount of intolerance and hate out there to name just a few.

-What coming out does do for you as a gay person is allows you to be at peace with yourself.
+What coming out can sometimes do for you as an LGBTQ person is allows you to be at peace with yourself.
 The turmoil doesn’t vanish, but the internal struggles you’ve had for as long as you can remember can suddenly become less painful.
 Your friends’ and family’s reaction may surprise you – in a good way.

-And if you’re not gay, if someone you know stares intently at you today and clears their throat, there’s a good chance they’re about to tell you they’re gay – or they have a peanut stuck in their throat and are unable to speak, silently willing you to decode their desperate glaring.
+And if you’re not gay, bi, or trans, and if someone you know stares intently at you today and clears their throat, there’s a good chance they’re about to tell you that maybe they are – or maybe they have a peanut stuck in their throat and are unable to speak, silently willing you to decode their desperate glaring.
 Before you put on your best understanding face, check their airways just in case.

 I’d encourage anybody who finds themselves as a coming-out confidante to react calmly, positively and maybe save the celebratory air punches and that you “knew it all along” for later.
 Be prepared to fight their corner, as not everyone is going to react as well as you.
 Make sure the voice of acceptance shouts the loudest.